The Show is On: Laura Knight’s Career and Contexts

 Ella Nixon is a doctoral researcher at Northumbria University.
 Her project is a Northern Bridge-funded (AHRC) Collaborative Doctoral Award which uses the Laing Art Gallery, Newcastle-upon-Tyne, to explore the representation of female artists within regional art galleries.
 Her research looks at wider feminist art history in relation to museology from the second half of the twentieth century to the present day.
 She has been involved in various curatorial and educational projects, including the recent Challenging Convention (2021) exhibition at the Laing, and frequently writes about art on various platforms.
 Ella applies her scholarly research to provide new curatorial and marketing techniques in developing business portfolios for artists.
 Previously, she completed a History BA at the University of Cambridge followed by a History of Art MA at the Courtauld Institute, specialising in twentieth-century European art.

-Lily Ford is a filmmaker and historian.
-Her book Taking to the Air: An Illustrated History of Flight came out in 2018.
-She is undertaking an investigation of women behind the scenes in early British aviation, with text and film outputs.
-She has made a number of research films including Chasing the Revolution: Marie Langer, Psychoanalysis and Society (2021) and A Humbrol Art: The Paintings of George Shaw (2018).
-She produced The Seasons in Quincy: Four Portraits of John Berger (2016).
-She is deputy director of the Derek Jarman Lab at Birkbeck and teaches on the Pittsburgh-London Film Program.
+Lily Ford is a filmmaker and historian based in London.
+Her PhD was on the history of flight in the 1920s; her book Taking to the Air: An Illustrated History of Flight was published by the British Library in 2018.
+Her current interest is in the women behind the scenes of aviation in Britain in the first half of the twentieth century and she has made two research films in this area, Aerial Bodies (2022) and Dear Ella (2020).
+As a filmmaker, she has worked with academics and artists to make several films including Chasing the Revolution: Marie Langer, Psychoanalysis and Society (2021) and A Humbrol Art: The Paintings of George Shaw (2018).
+She produced the feature-length documentary The Seasons in Quincy: Four Portraits of John Berger (2016) which premiered at the Berlinale Film Festival.
+Most films are available to watch at lilyfordresearch.com/films

 Catherine Wallace is a freelance art historian, curator, writer and lecturer specialising in British nineteenth- and twentieth-century art with a focus on artists based in Cornwall.
 After gaining degrees in fine art and art history, Catherine has over 25 years’ experience as a curator working both in the public and commercial sectors in Scotland, London and the South West of England.
 Catherine has written many articles and several books on Cornish art, and recently contributed two essays for Laura Knight: A Celebration.
 She is an accredited lecturer for the Arts Society and runs independent art history courses.